How to Introduce Parakeets

 Quiet behavior from a bird can indicate a health problem and should always be checked first.
 Fortunately, Bogey was and is still a very healthy bird, so I had to look elsewhere for the cause.
 Lack of vocalizations in birds can also indicate fear, but Bogey quite happily jumped onto my finger and sat on my shoulder, all without a single nip.
 Whatever else was wrong, he didn't fear me.

-I finally came to the conclusion that Bogey was lonely, in spite of the hours of attention that I heaped onto him.
+I finally came to the conclusion that Bogey was lonely despite the hours of attention that I heaped onto him.
 Parakeets in the wild congregate in flocks and are quite social.
 Bogey needed to be part of a flock.
 Since I couldn't bear to have him unhappy, I resolved to give him a friend.
 But before I brought that new companion home, I had several things to do.

 Cage size is crucial for parakeets.
 Before purchasing a second parakeet, check to make certain your cage is big enough for two birds.
 Generally, a cage that's 2'x2'x2' will be adequate for two parakeets.

 Your cage should be long rather than tall to allow the parakeets enough room for exercise.
 You will also need an additional cage to keep your new parakeet in during the quarantine period.